-Only extra costs sustained on top of those already planned before the COVID-19 outbreak to roll out laptops and enhance IT networks should be accounted as operational risk losses, and only for the time period when this equipment is necessary to ensure business continuity Section 3.5, point 2 (e.g. determining the relevant (3.3.5(b) in this amortised amount).
-In order to exclude any cost for the Article 22(1)(b)(ii) of roll-out of laptops/networks caused by the COVID-19 pandemic from the scope of operational risk losses, the relevant plans before COVID-19 outbreak should be concrete and institutions should be able to demonstrate that those costs had been already planned.
+Only extra costs sustained on top of those already planned before the COVID-19 outbreak to roll out laptops and enhance IT networks should be accounted as operational risk losses, and only for the time period when equipment is necessary to ensure business continuity (e.g. determining the relevant amortised amount).
+In order to exclude any cost for the roll-out of laptops/networks caused by the COVID-19 pandemic from the scope of operational risk losses, the relevant plans before COVID-19 outbreak should be concrete and institutions should be able to demonstrate that those costs had been already planned.